- Involuntary urinary incontinence in children

 - Birth of another child or parental divorce

 A careful history is important to determine if there is an underlying condition or if there are any recent stressors in the child’s life.

 - Encopresis or functional constipation can be diagnosed by the Rome IV criteria.
-A child must have 2 of the following, at least once a week for a minimum of 1 month:
+A child must have two of the following, at least once a week for a minimum of one month:

 - Retentive posturing or purposefully withholding feces

 - Evidence of a large volume of stools in the rectum

 - Episodes of large-volume stools that may clog the toilet

 - Parents may report large stool volume when defecation does occur.

 - Defecation may be described as painful.